ovsky/ReWAMP/SECURITY.md

 ### Scope

 This security policy covers:
-- The REWAMP application code
+- The ReWAMP application code
 - Build and release processes
 - Dependencies and third-party components
 - Documentation and examples